smartlook/smartlook.github.io/readme.md

 # Smartlook API Docs

-* This site is still WIP.
-Current documentation is at: https://www.smartlook.com/docs/api
+This site is WIP.
+Our current documentation is at: https://www.smartlook.com/docs/api

 ## Copyright